 Faded headlights are not only unattractive but also quite dangerous.
 They prevent your headlights from shining brightly onto the road in front of you.

-Cleaning faded headlights can be extremely quick and easy.
+Cleaning faded headlights, or fixing headlights with heavy condensation, can be extremely quick and easy.
 The first method is using a car plastic restorer to clear up foggy headlight.
 If the first method is not effective, you will need a restoration kit like the 3M Headlight Lens Restoration System.

 IF you are keen to find out about both of the methods, read on as we elaborate on each method.